 From Manali: 8 hours

 From Manali: Susceptible to traffic jams near Rohtang Pass during peak season.
-Susceptible to accidents during rainy season.
+Susceptible to accidents during the rainy season.

 From Shimla: Throughout the year except for any major weather emergencies.